petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 ## Limitations

-Only RHEL images *published by Red Hat, Inc.* are eligible to use with Azure Hybrid Benefit.
+Only RHEL images *published by Red Hat, Inc.* are eligible for the PAYG to BYOS conversion using the Azure Hybrid Benefit.
 Images that are published by other vendors aren't supported.

 ### Red Hat-published RHEL PAYG offers eligible for Azure Hybrid Benefit

-The following Red Hat-published RHEL PAYG offers are eligible to use with Azure Hybrid Benefit.
+The following Red Hat-published RHEL PAYG offers are eligible to use with the Azure Hybrid Benefit.
 Links to the offers in Azure Marketplace are included.

 Within these offers, associated images are described as "Pay-As-You-Go".